-Emma Grady is a style expert and award-winning fashion writer working in New York City.
-She publishes PastFashionFuture.com, an internationally-acclaimed style website focused on “Classic style, Timeless fashion.”
+Emma Grady is an award-winning fashion writer and ethical style expert working in New York City.
+She publishes Past Fashion Future™, the online destination for Classic style, Timeless fashion™.

-Her fashion expertise is regularly featured across notable web and print publications, from Women’s Wear Daily (WWD) to “Bella NYC”, “Camino” (Sweden), “Marie Claire” (South Africa), Luxist.com, eBay, Ecouterre, and others.
+Her fashion expertise is regularly featured across notable web and print publications and has appeared in Women’s Wear Daily (WWD), “Bella NYC”, “Down East”, “Camino” (Sweden), “Marie Claire” (South Africa), Luxist.com, eBay, and Ecouterre.